WHAT IS TERM INSURANCE?

 Waiver of premium due to permanent disability:It ensures that your life insurance policy stays active even if you are unable to pay your premiums.
 The effect of this policy would be waiving off all future premiums in case of a permanent disability##, but the policy benefits continue for the entire policy duration

-Critical illness cover^:Under this rider, you pay an extra amount to get yourself covered in case you are diagnosed with any of the critical ailments mentioned in the policy document.
+Critical illness rider^:Under this rider, you pay an extra amount to get yourself covered in case you are diagnosed with any of the critical ailments mentioned in the policy document.
 Acting like an income replacement plan, the amount received under the benefit can be used to meet both medical and household expenses.
 Though the critical illnesses covered under the policy may vary from one insurer to another, some ailments like cancer, heart attack, brain tumour, and others are covered under the rider

 Accidental death benefit+:Under this benefit, you pay an extra amount to get your family covered in case of accidental death.
-When you buy an accidental death benefit+ cover, the insurer pays up to double the sum assured to your nominee
+When you buy an accidental death benefit+ rider, the insurer pays up to double the sum assured to your nominee

 Importance of term insurance in the times of COVID-19